MeteoSwiss/dvas/CONTRIBUTING.md

        pytest test/dvas
        pytest test/dvas_recipes

+   By default, no test plot will be displayed on screen, a choice motivated by the use of these tests as Github actions.
+If you want to actually display the test plots, you should type:

+       pytest test/dvas --show-plots

-   If you want to also test the good-looking "LaTeX" plots (which require a working local LaTeX installlation), type:
+   If you want to also test the good-looking "LaTeX" plots (which require a working local LaTeX installation), type:

-       pytest test/dvas --latex
+       pytest test/dvas --latex --show-plots

    :warning: Needless to say, your code tweaks will *evidently* come with dedicated tests.
 Right ?